itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.12.1 =
+* Fixed PHP notice thrown when a replacement captcha instead of the built-in captcha field is used.

 = 2.12.0 =
-* Fixed ompatibility with WordPress 4.3 (widget constructor).
+* Fixed compatibility with WordPress 4.3 (widget constructor).
 * Fixed potential issues when upgrading from earlier versions.
 * Fixed a PHP Warning related to password changes through the affiliate fields.
 * Added a guard against multiple invocations of the affiliate user update procedure in the same request.